Ackman to renew attack on Herbalife with aim on China business

 Billionaire investor Ackman has taken a $1 billion short position against Herbalife, betting that the company’s share price will eventually fall to zero.

-Ackman’s latest volley comes nearly two months after China’s regulators launched probes into the Chinese operations of U.S. based skincare products maker Nu Skin Enterprises Inc (NUS.N), which operates a business model similar.
+Ackman’s latest volley comes nearly two months after China’s regulators launched probes into the Chinese operations of U.S. based skincare products maker Nu Skin Enterprises Inc, which operates a business model similar.

 Herbalife raised its current-quarter forecast last month after sales in China jumped more than 120 percent in the fourth quarter of 2013.